doggydoggy0101/JupyterServerSetup/README.md

 Now ```<staticIPaddress>:<specificPort>``` should connect to your device, where ```<staticIPaddress>``` is the connection to your router and ```<specificPort>``` is the connection from your router to your device.

-Remmember to change your device to automatically obtain IP address from where you check the IP information.
+Remember to change your device to automatically obtain IP address from where you check the IP information.

 <a name="server"></a>